lsst-dm/dmtn-224/index.rst

 The lab itself is spawned using the UID and primary GID of the user, so that any accesses to mounted POSIX file systems are accessed as the identity of the user.
 The GIDs of the user's other groups are added as supplemental groups for the lab process.
+Note that if NFS is used as the underlying POSIX file system, it may impose a limit on the maximum number of supported supplemental groups.

 Because JupyterHub has its own authentication session that has to be linked to the Gafaelfawr authentication session, there are a few wrinkles here that require special attention.